Social Media Marketing Today: Who is actually making money with it?

 The days are way long gone when you could create a free Facebook Page, share cute little memes or coupons, and get organic reach of 80-90% and build a profitable business.

-Today organic reach is around 2% and ad rates have gone up 35% in the last quarter alone on Facebook, with higher rates expected soon as reported by Digiday.
+Today organic reach is around 5.5% and Facebook ad rates have gone up 47% in 2020 as reported by revealbot.

 So go all-in on getting lucky as you create something viral on social media or get good at buying ads on the best social media platform for your business.